beeper/sdk-docs/Widgets.md

 # Credits

-Thanks to [Nordeck](https://github.com/nordeck) for their wonderful library [matrix-widget-toolkit](https://github.com/nordeck/matrix-widget-toolkit).
-Beeper Widgets are built on their library, plus some additional modifications for extra functionality.
+Thanks to [Nordeck](https://github.com/nordeck) for their wonderful library [matrix-widget-toolkit](https://github.com/nordeck/matrix-widget-toolkit) and Matrix for [matrix-widget-api](https://github.com/matrix-org/matrix-widget-api).
+Beeper Widgets are built on these libraries, plus some additional modifications for extra functionality.